neurobrko/batch_bbox_cut/README.md

 ### preferences.py
 _extlist_ contains file extensions to be processed.
 Currently tested only with _jpg_ and _jpeg_.
 Specify extensions in lowercase.
 Also uppercase extensions will be processed.
+_welcomeMsg_ turns on or off Welcome message.
+_overwrite_ if True, ten original files will be overwritten.
+If False, new directory specified by _processedDir_ will be created (if it doesn't exist) and new files will be written there.
+Directory is created in the same direcotry as original files.
+_processedDir_ see _overwrite_
+_boundigBox_ you can set custom bounding box as list: \[left, top, right, bottom\]

+### Command line arguments
 **Help:** -h | Prints out help.
 **Welcome message:** -w | Turn on/off Welcome message.
 **Path to directory:** -d | If not specified with -d flag the script will prompt you.
 You can use both full or relative path.